mheni/Flask_repo_07_2025/flask-connexion-rest-part-3/README.md

 # Python REST APIs With Flask, Connexion, and SQLAlchemy – Part 3

-This repository holds the code for part three of the Real Python [Python REST APIs With Flask, Connexion, and SQLAlchemy](https://realpython.com/flask-connexion-rest-api-part-3) tutorial series.
+This repository holds the code for part three of the Real Python [Python REST APIs With Flask, Connexion, and SQLAlchemy]

 ## Real Python Flask REST API – Part 3